Lessons from 5 years of travel blogging

 It’s easy to get distracted by these activities, so it’s important to stay focused on the task at hand.
 Equally important is to ensure we do not neglect or ignore any of these tasks… they are all cogs in the travel blog wheel.

 6. Travel blogging alone does not make a lot money

 Let me start by saying the term “a lot of money” is extremely subjective.
 We have an infant and toddler, so our needs are quite different from someone who does not have household expenses or is living in an inexpensive country like Thailand or India.

-In our experience, travel blogging alone does not yield a sustainable income, especially with two young kids.
-Sure, it subsidizes our travel expenses and gives us the ‘extras’ in life, but in order to earn a decent income, one must go beyond the blog and do other projects like freelance writing, selling ebooks, consulting, SEO, web development, etc.
+In our experience, travel blogging alone does not yield a sustainable income.
+Sure, it subsidizes our travel expenses and gives us the ‘extras’ in life, but in order to earn a decent income, one must go beyond the blog and do other projects like freelance writing, selling ebooks, consulting, SEO, web development, online marketing, etc.

 The blog, therefore, should be treated as a marketing vehicle used to promote other income generating initiatives.

 Now, that’s not to say the travel blogging landscape won’t change in the future – it most certainly will.
 It has evolved significantly over the past 5 years and we believe that sustainable sponsorship and income opportunities will continue to materialize.
 The operative word being sustainable.

 That said, most travel bloggers don’t blog for the money anyways…

 7. Making travel videos is much harder than it looks